ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

 group: !include include/groups.yaml
 ```

-# Includes in a merged folder
+# Includes in merged folder

 When your configuration gets very complex, it can be helpful to further split the yaml files.
 I'll use the `sensor:` section as an example.